top of page

 I. Traditional UV Lamps: The Established Standard

 Traditional mercury lamp technology has been the industry benchmark for over 40 years.
+This mature and widely used disinfection solution has several core advantages:

 Core Advantages